Updated September 24th, 2018.

 Where to stay in Pai:

 Pai is filled with places to stay suitable for all budgets.
 If you don’t make a reservation beforehand, just take a stroll around town to find a place that fits your budget and your aesthetic sensibilities.
 You’ll find guesthouses all over town, and across the bamboo bridge in the northeast corner of town are many beautiful, peaceful bungalows.

 Here are a few recommendations:

-Duang Guesthouse: Although not the most beautiful guesthouse you’ll ever stay in, its location is good (right across the street from the bus station), and the price probably the lowest you’ll find (US$3 per person for rooms with a shared bathroom).
+Duang Guesthouse: Although not the most beautiful guesthouse you’ll ever stay in, its location is good (right across the street from the bus station), and the price is probably the lowest you’ll find in the whole of Pai (US$3 per person for rooms with a shared bathroom).
 They also have bungalows in the back (US$15).

 Pai Circus School Resort: This place is a little outside of town, but very easy to walk to and very peaceful and beautiful, with a panoramic view of the surrounding hills and mountains.
 Cross the rickety bamboo bridge over the river in the northeast corner of town, and walk along the dirt roads until you see signs.
 They have cheap dorms, bungalows, and tents for rent.
 Even if you don’t stay here, it’s a great place to come and relax for the day, enjoy the swimming pool, and learn some circus skills.
 There’s also a quiz night every Friday, with free Pad Thai!